ChaosGroup/redux-saga-first-router/README.md

 Where `navigate` is small action creator helper.
 The third parameter can be used to pass additional options, currently supported are:

 -   _`replace: {boolean}`_ - instructs the router to use `replace` instead of `push` method on history update.
+-   _`force: {boolean}`_ - instructs the router to force new saga fork even if navigate action is the same as current route.
--   _`query: {object}`_ - appends query string parameters to generated URL, these will be passed later as second parameter of activated navigate saga.
+-   _`query: {object}`_ - appends query string parameters to generated URL, these will be passed later as second parameter of activated navigate & query saga.

 Query string parameters are unordered/arbitrary data, they are always optional and not considered in route matching.